Stuycs-K/project03-final-9-lid-hea-jiangj/DEVLOG.md

 ### 2024-01-03 - Brief description
 CW: discussed logistics of terminal displaying all the posts. also discussed how to keep updating clients with all the most recent posts
+HW: made the base server, client, and makefile. established basic communication between client and server. server can now take input from client and place into a file.
 ## Player 2: Derek Li

 ### 2024-01-02 - Brief description